pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 **Note:** These steps might not work as expected when using a shared target folder (prefix).
 The env could be created using the regular location first for testing purposes and generating the spec file.

+### Pack the environment
-B. Pack the environment: pack the whole environment into a compressed tar file, then decompress the file and unpack it when needed.
+Pack the whole environment into a compressed tar file, then decompress the file and unpack it when needed.

 ```shell